Ayush21082/BasicCollectionView/README.md

 # BasicCollectionView
-A basic project to know how to Implement UICollectionView in Swift
+A Basic Project to know "How to Implement UICollectionView in Swift"